 What We Do

 Devin directs the Institute for the Future’s Future of Work program and enjoys regularly working with organizations to lay the foundations today to lead in tomorrow’s talent landscape.
 His interests center on applying foresight to strategy, with an emphasis on the impacts of emerging technologies and shifting approaches to organizational design.
 He sees organizations as systems designed to activate workforce know-how in the right places and at the right times.
 From this perspective, he argues that in a post-globalization world, all management is knowledge management.

-Before joining IFTF in 2010, Devin was involved with a number of projects in the areas of technology assessment and the future of business, including work in the Research and Analysis Center of the U.S. Chamber of Commerce, as director of the International Business Trends Center, and as an analyst for the Royal Bank of Scotland in Edinburgh.
-He holds a BA in history from the University of Colorado, and an MBA with a focus in emerging markets from Budapest University of Economics and Institut des Hautes Etudes Economiques et Commerciales in Paris.
+He holds a BA in history from the University of Colorado, and an MBA with a focus on innovation in emerging markets from Budapest University of Economics and Institut des Hautes Etudes Economiques et Commerciales in Paris.
 Devin also participated in the inaugural class of Singularity University, a NASA and Google–sponsored program focused on harnessing emerging technologies to meet humanity’s grand challenges.

 Making the Future